miso-lims/walkthroughs/_includes/runs-add-pools.md

 1. Search for the pool created by the libraries team that you scanned into your inbox in exercise 2.1.
 Try _Outstanding Orders (Matched Chemistry)_.
 1. Click the pool from the list.
+1. Enter any number for the loading concentration and click `OK`.

 Now check on the sequencing order.